-It’s possible Dee fell foul of James I’s hatred of witches.
+It’s possible Dee fell foul of James I’s hatred of witches, condensed in the king’s book Daemonologie.
 The earlier laws only covered dealings with spirits as a crime if it caused actual harm to another person.
 This made his attempts to contact angels legal since it didn’t involve third parties or injury.

 It’s a shame Dee fell from grace during his time both in prison and in Europe.
 Before his imprisonment, he’d amassed an enviable occult library.
 Most of it disappeared during the ransacking of his house.
 While some of his documents are viewable online, he remains a shadowy figure in English history.

 Dee and the Manchester Psychogeographers